Exterior Refectory Sign and Building

 1918

-In 1954, the church and the brick school building were joined by a building addition with two classrooms and a hall.
-Later in 1969, this family of worshippers, having grown beyond the capacity of their structure once again, made the decision to relocate the church, and this is where the history of the building seemingly moves into a different sphere.
+In 1954, the church and the sturdy brick school building found new unity, linked by a thoughtfully designed addition that brought forth two new classrooms and a spacious hall.
+Yet, by 1969, this vibrant family of worshippers, having once again outgrown the beloved walls of their expanding structure, made the momentous decision to relocate the church.
+It is at this juncture that the building's history seemingly transcends its sacred past, moving into an entirely different sphere of purpose.

 1954